346 Comments

 Freedom Fox's avatar

-When the same anti-energy green leadership has shifted to calling for building out new power plants, nuclear power and even the yucky carbo type to power AI Data Centers it kinda makes the entire green de-industrialization concept disintegrate into the nothingness it came from.
+When the same anti-energy green leadership has shifted to calling for building out new power plants, nuclear power and even the yucky carbon type to power AI Data Centers it kinda makes the entire green de-industrialization concept disintegrate into the nothingness it came from.

 When we're being told we must change our thermostats, shiver in cold in sweaters inside our homes or suffer in heat with open windows, drive toy cars for 15-minutes and all of the tokens of repentance, sacrifice while massive computers (intended to be our 'invisible' prison guards) get new energy sources built, new water sources diverted, etc, it becomes a difficult pill to swallow for even the most committed greenie.